JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8008 days**.

-And here is a just a random fact -  **For the movie "Tootsie" actor Dustin Hoffman thought of the title.
-His mother used to call him that as a child**.
+And here is a just a random fact -  **The stapler was invented in Spring Valley, Minnesota.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)